rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 ### Parental data QC

 It's also important to make sure the parental lines also have good quality data, especially because parental genotypic data will be used for projection of SVs into RILs.

-<mark>TO DO:
-* Summary of parents from original SNP dataset: nnumber of homos, hets, missing data, and draw karyotype for each of them.
-* Check if SNP data comes from B73_v4 (to make sure the coordinates are correct); ask Martin or check the calls from B73 calls to see if it matches the reference.
+The `scripts/markers_summary.R` also summarizes the number of missing, homozygous and heterozygous markers for the parents.
+It uses information from `data/usda_22kSNPs_7parents.sorted.diploid.hmp.txt`.
+The files generated were the table `summary_markers_7parents.txt` and the boxplots `summary_markers_7parents_missing.png` and `summary_markers_7parents_het.png` at the `analysis/qc` folder.
+By looking at the bar plots, it's very clear that PHG35 has higher missing and het markers than other parents (~4% compared to ~0.3% of other parents).

+Another way to inspect parents is by plotting the karyotypes with homo, het, and missing markers to see if there are some regions of the genome with higher proportion of hets and missing data.
+To do that, I wrote `scripts/plot_parents_karyotypes.R` based on my previous script to plot karyotypes for RILs.
+The karyotypes were saved in `analysis/qc/parents`.

+Looking at the karyotypes, the distribution of both missing and het markers seem to occur more further away from the centromeres but in a bit random way.
+Except for PHG35, I don't see any big clusters of missing and/or het markers.
+Since PHG35 had much more missing and het data than other parents, it's easier to see some clusters of such markers, which may due to difficulties in hybridization in the chip between PHG35 and B73 (reference genome).
+Perhaps, the SVs called between these two parents may corroborate this observation.